sobhbh/pre-security-/Day-01-Virtualization/README.md

 To practice problem-solving, I deliberately broke a network setting.
 Using the 6-step troubleshooting methodology, I was able to systematically identify and resolve the issue.

-I started thinking of this repository at day 6 so screenshots aren't available till then.
+I started thinking of this repository at day 6 so screenshots aren't appropriately available till then.

 ## Challenges & Reflection
 This lab reinforced that a structured troubleshooting process saves significant time compared to randomly changing settings.
 It is a critical skill for any IT/security role.